-4. (vs. 12:3-4) What other name does Paul give to the place to which he was taken / caught up? paradise 5. (v.
-12:7) What was Paul given so that he would not become conceited about the revelations he had received? a thorn in the flesh 8. (v.
-12:8) What did Paul ask the Lord to do about the thorn and how many times did he pray about it? (vs. 12:14-18) In your own words, describe why you think Paul is so concerned that the Corinthians are reminded that he took no money from them. (v.
-12:19) What does Paul tell the Corinthians believers what they speak before God in Christ? but we do all things, dearly beloved, for your edifying. (v.
+4. (vs. 12:3-4) What other name does Paul give to the place to which he was taken / caught up?
+Paradise 5. (v.
+12:7) What was Paul given so that he would not become conceited about the revelations he had received? a thorn in the flesh was given to me (Paul) 8. (v.
+12:8) What did Paul ask the Lord to do about the thorn and how many times did he pray about it?
+I pleaded with the Lord three times that it might depart from me (vs. 12:14-18) In your own words, describe why you think Paul is so concerned that the Corinthians are reminded that he took no money from them. (v.
+12:19) What does Paul tell the Corinthians believers what they speak before God in Christ?
+But we do all things, beloved, for your edification. (v.
 12:20) What is Paul worried will be the situation he will find when he visits Corinth?
-I shall not find you such as I would, and that I shall be found unto you such as you would not:
+I shall not find you such as I wish, and that I shall be found by you such as you do not wish